 - Always grip the handle firmly, as if you were shaking hands with it

-Best Meat Cleaver FAQ:
+Meat Cleaver FAQ:

 Q: What is a meat cleaver?

-A: As their name implies, meat cleavers are a type of knife specially designed for splitting meat from bone, and slicing it.
+A: As their name implies, meat cleavers are a type of knife specially designed for splitting meat from the bone, and slicing it.
 They can also be used to tackle tougher fruits and vegetables, such as melons and sweet potatoes.
 These knives are most often found in restaurants and butcher shops.
 However, many home chefs also choose to keep a cleaver about because of their power and versatility.

-Meat cleavers are usually thick and heavyset, with a sharply beveled edge.
+They are usually thick and heavyset, with a sharply beveled edge.
 The blade as a whole is much taller than your average knife, providing the clearance required to tackle large vegetables and tick cuts of meat.

 Q: Why does a cleaver have a hole in it?

-A: As you may have noticed, many meat cleavers feature a small hole at the top of the blade.
+A: As you may have noticed, many cleavers feature a small hole at the top of the blade.

-This design choice stems from the fact that meat cleavers were traditionally stored on hooks.
+This design choice stems from the fact that butcher cleavers were traditionally stored on hooks.
 This storage method was safe, and made the knives easy to access.
 Today, many manufacturers continue the practice of drilling a hook hole into their cleavers.

 Q: Are meat cleavers dishwasher safe?